-Alison's research consistently pursues a stylistic approach to innovative and contemporary narrative and she has published international in numerous journal articles and book chapters.
-She is the author of Multimodality, Cognition, and Experimental Literature (Routledge 2012, pbk 2014, Chinese Trans.
-2016) and editor of Mark Z. Danielewski (Manchester University Press 2011, pbk 2015; with Joe Bray), the Routledge Companion to Experimental Literature (Routledge 2012, pbk 2014; with Joe Bray and Brian McHale), Metamodernism: Historicity, Affect, and Depth after Postmodernism (Rowman & Littlefield International 2017; with Robin van den Akker and Timotheus Vermeueln) and Pronouns in Literature: Perspectives and Positions in Language (Palgrave 2018; with Andrea Macrae).
-At the moment, she is currently most interested in: metamodernism, multimodal fiction, contemporary autofiction, fiction on the Arab Spring, and the reception of contemporary narratives (empirical).
+Alison is the author of Multimodality, Cognition, and Experimental Literature (Routledge 2012, pbk 2014, Chinese Trans. forthcoming) and editor of Mark Z. Danielewski (Manchester University Press 2011, pbk 2015; with Joe Bray), the Routledge Companion to Experimental Literature (Routledge 2012, pbk 2014; with Joe Bray and Brian McHale), Metamodernism: Historicity, Affect, and Depth after Postmodernism (Rowman & Littlefield International 2017; with Robin van den Akker and Timotheus Vermeulen) and Pronouns in Literature: Perspectives and Positions in Language (Palgrave 2018; with Andrea Macrae).
+She has also published widely in edited collections and peer-reviewed journals including Ariel, Contemporary Fiction, Multimodal Communication, Narrative, and Studia Neophilologica amongst others.

-I teach across linguistics, contemporary literature and creative writing, including the following modules
+I teach across linguistics, stylistics, literature, and creative writing on the following modules

 - Language and Style

 - Describing Language

 I am currently writing my second monograph, which has the working title Metamodernist Fiction: The Style and Culture of the Contemporary Novel.

 GIBBONS, Alison (2012) Multimodality, Cognition, and Experimental Literature, London; New York: Routledge.

 GIBBONS, Alison, WHITELEY, Sara.
 (2018) Contemporary Stylistics: Language, Cognition, Interpretation, Edinburgh: Edinburgh University Press.